 If you have kids, check if you can offer a class at their school.
 One mom did a 30-minute lunchtime class where the parents paid her directly and because of her connections with the school, she didn’t have to pay room rental.

-When I taught in schools, I taught an after school class organized by a parent on the parent committee and I didn’t have to pay the school.
+When I taught in schools, I taught an after school class organized by a parent on the parent committee and I didn’t have to pay a room rental to the school.
 In schools, I’ve done classes in the music room, in the gym, and even in the hallway (some schools have very wide hallways).
 Back then my rate was $10 per child per class so if you get creative and use your connections, building the class to 15 kids can make you a very fair wage, maybe more than what you would get paid by a daycare or school directly.

 Plus you can up-sell your services, perhaps offering yoga birthday parties to kids, a business opportunity we break down in our Yoga Literacy training.